michaelarnauts/comfoconnect/PROTOCOL.md

 ## General packet structure
-The messages are send in a TCP-connection to port 56747, and are prepended with a header that resembles the "Lenght-prefix protocol buffers" format.
+The messages are send in a TCP-connection to port 56747, and are prepended with a header that resembles the "Length-prefix protocol buffers" format.

-This file [zehnder.proto](protobuf/zehnder.proto) contains a structured description of the protocol.
+This file [zehnder.proto](protobuf/zehnder.proto) contains a Protocol Buffers definition of the protocol.

 ## Manually decoding a packet
 The `protoc` utility can be used to manually decode a message based on the hex representation of the payload.
 You need